arturcarvalho/tutorial-1/README.md

 Wait, don't close your browser!
 You had to know this was coming eventually, didn't you?
 And you've probably realized by now we wouldn't even have this section in the tutorial unless Redwood had figured out a way to make forms less soul-sucking than usual.
 In fact Redwood might even make you _love_ building forms.
 Well, love is a strong word. _Like_ building forms. _Tolerate_ building them?

 We already have a form or two in our app; remember our posts scaffold?
 And those work pretty well!
 How hard can it be?
-(Hopefully you haven't sneaked a peek at that code—what's coming next will be much more impressive if you haven't yet.)
+(Hopefully you haven't sneaked a peek at that code—what's coming next will be much more impressive if you haven't.)

 Let's build the simplest form that still makes sense for our blog, a "contact us" form.